Search

 This simple iteration was an instant success.
 I have yet to get back in bed since instituting this new system.

-The 4 Rules of Consistency
+The 4 Rules of Consistent Running

 1. Track your daily goals with a simple checklist.
 This can be kept in an excel spreadsheet or a simple, 3-inch pocket notepad.
 Do what works for you.